Rocket man: the future of aerospace engineering

 We at Scottish Mortgage are unrelenting in our mission to invest in progress and a large part of that mission is actively seeking out companies who are thinking differently.
 We believe it is these companies who will be the winners of tomorrow and help pave the way to a future that is, perhaps literally, out of this world.

-Baillie Gifford & Co Limited is authorised and regulated by the Financial Conduct Authority (FCA).
-The investment trusts managed by Baillie Gifford & Co Limited are listed UK companies.
-Scottish Mortgage Investment Trust PLC (Scottish Mortgage) is listed on the London Stock Exchange and is not authorised or regulated by the FCA.
+Baillie Gifford & Co and Baillie Gifford & Co Limited are authorised and regulated by the Financial Conduct Authority (FCA).
+The investment trusts managed by Baillie Gifford & Co Limited are listed on the London Stock Exchange and are not authorised or regulated by the FCA.